factorial-io/fabalicious/README.md

 ## How does fabalicious work in two sentences

 Fabalicious uses a configuration file with a list of hosts and `ssh` and optionally tools like `composer`, `drush`, `git`, `docker` or custom scripts to run common tasks on remote machines.
-It is slightly biased to drupal-projects but it works for a lot of other projects.
+It is slightly biased to drupal-projects but it works for a lot of other types of projects.

 Fabalicious is using [fabric](http://www.fabfile.org) to run tasks on remote machines.
 The configuration-file contains a list of hosts to work on.
 Some common tasks are: